 "The development looks to the future," said student association manager Karen Ross.
 "It’s a real commitment by the polytechnic to the welfare of students."

-The architect for the project, Bruce Warden, said the aim of the development was to create a comfortable and spacious student activity centre, while keeping cost in mind.
-The building design was based on two enlarged class room blocks, with a peaked foyer joining the two together to form an L-shape that curved around a central amphitheater-type courtyard; an area that would later become known as the Atrium when the space was redesigned in 2008.
+The architect for the project, Bruce Warden, said the aim of the development was to create a comfortable and spacious student activity centre while keeping cost in mind.
+The building design was based on two enlarged classroom blocks, with a peaked foyer joining the two together to form an L-shape that curved around a central amphitheatre-type courtyard; an area that would later become known as the Atrium when space was redesigned in 2008.

 A feasibility study in 1993 clearly identified the need for a new campus, with the existing Kāpiti facilities fast approaching capacity and demand in the area continuing to grow.
 Subsequently, Whitireia began a planning process that led to the purchase of a ten-acre block at Lindale, just north of Paraparaumu.

-On 25 September, the first concrete was poured in a ceremony at the Lindale site and construction got underway.
-Staff from Whitireia and the Kāpiti Coast District Council attended and the honour of shoveling in the first pour went to Whitireia Council Chair Margaret Faulkner.
-Also in attendance were deputy chief executive Deirdre Dale, Vicky Russell (Computers) and Hone Davis (Māori studies) amongst others.
+On 25 September, the first concrete was poured in a ceremony at the Lindale site and full construction began.
+Staff from Whitireia and the Kāpiti Coast District Council attended and the honour of shovelling in the first pour went to Whitireia Council Chair Margaret Faulkner.
+Also in attendance was deputy chief executive Deirdre Dale, Vicky Russell (Computers) and Hone Davis (Māori studies) amongst others.

 On 27 October a major celebration of Te Reo Māori occurred at the Porirua campus with staff, students, and guests attending a day-long event called Ma Whero Ma Pango Ma Tea ('for red, for black, for white').
 "Red signifies chiefs or chiefliness, black signifies the whole iwi and white signifies the importance of learning and higher learning and the Tohunga or that special person," said Tauhu Mitai-Ngatai, the director of Te Wānanga Māori.